 Kubernetes has become the dominant orchestration platform for cloud-native apps– and for good reason.
 It can be a powerful tool in your software development lifecycle.
 But how do you know if your Kubernetes-based app can handle the demands of production traffic?

 Kubernetes alone isn’t always enough to ensure your app’s performance under load.
-In many cases it is, but it’s always smart to know your application’s limits.
+In many cases, it is, but it’s always wise to know your application’s limits.
+Load testing helps maintain application performance by ensuring the app can handle production traffic.

 Load testing in Kubernetes can provide you with benefits: